Your search did not match any results.

 We may associate personal information about you with interest segments or profiles as part of the provision of Oracle Marketing & Data Cloud services to our customers and partners:

-We use personal information for the following purposes:
+We use personal information for the following commercial purposes:

 These purposes are described below in further detail.

 We process personal information about you for marketing purposes to help enable Oracle Marketing & Data Cloud customers and partners to advertise products and services to you via online and offline marketing activities based on your interests.
 “Marketing purposes” means the processing of offline and online personal information, as defined in Section 4,: (i) to solicit or induce a purchase, rental, lease, or exchange of products or services directly to consumers or businesses via offline and online advertising campaigns; (ii) to develop market research or market surveys or to provide verification services to marketers; (iii) to create, communicate, deliver, and exchange offerings that have value for customers, clients, partners and society at large; or (iv) ) to encourage safe practices and trends and the provision of factual information, including, by way of example, providing product or automotive recall notices.

 More specifically, Oracle can process information about you: